How Do I…?

-If you are an incoming freshman, the best time to buy your course books will be after you have completed advising and registration during orientation in September; we do not recommend that you buy any course books before coming to campus.
+If you are an incoming first-year student, the best time to buy your course books will be after you have completed advising and registration during orientation in September; we do not recommend that you buy any course books before coming to campus.
 There will be ample time to do this once you are here, and when you know your final schedule of courses!

 The student book purchasing site will be ready in summer 2021 where you will be able to order your course books by using a student account, which makes it easy to pay for course materials with your financial aid package.
 You can also pay with a credit card, check, or cash.
 Labyrinth staff will package all online course book orders in advance and have them ready for express pickup at the store at 122 Nassau Street.
 You will need to show your student ID and pick up your order in person.

 What are the options for summer coursework?